AI-enhanced tuning of quantum dot Hamiltonians toward Majorana modes: Discussion

 We also emphasize that our results highlight the possibility of \emph{generalization beyond the training regime}.
 For several parameters, notably $t$ and $V_\mathrm{Z}$, the networks propose meaningful corrections even when initial values fall outside the training set distribution.
 Specifically, after increasing the number of consecutive steps of corrections, the network is capable of effective autotuning in a broad area of parameters.
 This indicates that unsupervised PINNAT architecture is capable of learning physically sensible parameter correlations rather than just approximating between samples (Hamiltonians) from the training set.
 Such generalization is essential if these methods are to be deployed on real devices, where fabrication imperfections and drift may move operating points far from any simulated training set.

-Importantly, the proposed PINNAT scheme is fully physics-informed: MZM metric $\mathcal{M}$, together with the the Hamiltonian family definition and eigensolver implementation, is explicitly encoded in the structure of the NN loss function.
-This approach aligns with the recent strong trend toward designing NNs that respect the underlying physics of the problem~\cite{Bronstein2021}, for example in studies of quantum entanglement~\cite{Pawlowski2024,Krawczyk2024}, quantum control~\cite{Norambuena2024} or in the optimization of quantum tomography protocols~\cite{Krawczyk2025}.
+Importantly, the proposed PINNAT scheme is fully physics-informed: MZM metric $\mathcal{M}$, together with the Hamiltonian family definition and eigensolver implementation, is explicitly encoded in the structure of the NN loss function.
+This approach aligns with the recent strong trend toward designing NNs that respect the underlying physics of the problem~\cite{Bronstein2021}, for example in studies of quantum entanglement~\cite{Pawlowski2024,Krawczyk2024}, quantum control~\cite{Norambuena2024}, or in the optimization of quantum tomography protocols~\cite{Krawczyk2025}.
+Moreover, we argue that similar approaches based on conductance map inputs could be developed to optimize a broad class of physics-informed metrics.
+In particular, since direct estimation of Hamiltonian parameters from conductance maps appears feasible~\cite{Pawłowski2026}, a wide range of parameter-tuning problems could potentially be addressed using PINNAT-like models.
+Tuning the QD system into the single-electron (Coulomb blockade) regime could constitute a standard application in this context.

-While our current proof-of-concept study is restricted mainly to a three-QDs system, we show the ability to scale the proposed method to 7-QDs chain in the SN.
-With some minor adjustments in the training procedure we claim that it is possible to have the PINNAT model trained to propose significant corrections in the larger systems, maintaining its ability to autotune the Hamiltonian parameters beyond the training regime.
+While our current proof-of-concept study is restricted mainly to a three-QDs system, we show the ability to scale the proposed method to a 7-QDs chain in the Appendix~C. With some optimization adjustments in the training procedure, we claim that it is possible to have the PINNAT model trained to propose significant corrections in the larger systems, maintaining its ability to autotune the Hamiltonian parameters beyond the training regime.

+Although our demonstrations focus on QD chains, the PINNAT framework is not restricted to this platform.
+Since proximitized semiconductor nanowires are routinely modeled using discretized lattice Hamiltonians of the same type~\cite{Lutchyn2018,Leumer2021}, the proposed approach could be extended to nanowire systems---albeit with a limited number of lattice sites, as discussed in Appendix~C---by replacing the underlying Hamiltonian and adapting transport formalism.

 The major intrinsic limitation of this work is that our method relies on simulated conductance maps, whereas experimental data may include additional noise sources, nonidealities, and systematic offsets not captured in the numerical model.
 Future work should therefore incorporate synthetic noise or hybrid train-on-simulation--fine-tune-on-experiment protocols to bridge this gap.